Hortenkommune/http-scanner-scriptlet/README.md

 # http-scanner-scriptlet

-Scriptlet to test http(non-s) call for an IP-subnet or any of the domains registered to an organization, through domeneshop API.
+Scriptlet to test that any website of yours, accessible by domain or IP subnet, redirect to HTTPS-sites.
-Prints out any site that does not just redirect to a https-site.
+If not, it'll warn you or give you the HTTP status code.
+Domains are automatically grabbed from Domeneshop API, so you don't have to remember adding new domains to this script.
 Creator: Alexander Hatlen for Horten Kommune.
 Copyright: none!